top of page

 8. International Transfers

-Where data is stored or processed outside the United Kingdom, appropriate safeguards are implemented, including:
+Where data is stored outside the UK, appropriate safeguards are implemented, including IDTAs and Standard Contractual Clauses.

 9. Data Retention

-Inventory reports and associated documentation are retained for up to seven (7) years, reflecting:
+Inventory reports and associated documentation are retained for up to seven years based on legal limitation periods and tax requirements.

 Data is securely deleted or anonymised when no longer required.